Vertiv (VRT)

 8. Earnings Per Share

 Diving into the nuances of Vertiv’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Vertiv’s operating margin expanded by 9.8 percentage points over the last five years.
+As we mentioned earlier, Vertiv’s operating margin was flat this quarter but expanded by 12.7 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.